Last Updated – July 2021

 The IT sector is one of the most crucial sectors of the Indian industry as well as one the largest drivers of export revenue for the country.
 The industry currently contributes to about 7.7% of GDP and is expected to contribute to about 10% by 2025.
 India is currently the largest IT services provider in the world.
 The country has an edge primarily due to the availability of highly skilled and less costly manpower available.
 India is the leading sourcing destination in the world, serving about 55% of the global service sourcing market of an estimated size of US$185-190 billion and a 38% market share of the BPM sourcing market.

 Mphasis has a strong portfolio of cloud based solutions, machine learning capabilities, blockchain solutions and IoT (Internet of Things) among others, which enables it to provide tech solutions for future technologies.
-The company derives maximum revenue from the BFSI segment at 57% of overall revenue.
+The company derives maximum revenue from the BCM and Insurance segments at 61% of overall revenue in FY21.
 Mphasis has been seeing strong growth in its order book along with strong penetration on wallet share from its existing customers, whilst also acquiring new customers consistently.
-The company has seen strong growth in profits at 12.6% CAGR over the past 5 years while delivering a 5-year average ROE of 16%.
-Mphasis has delivered an EBITDA/Operating cash flow of 73.6%, converting most of its operating profits into operating cash.
+The company has seen strong growth in profits at 14% CAGR over the past 5 years while delivering a 5-year average ROE of 18%.
+Mphasis has delivered an OCF/EBITDA of 80.7%, converting most of its operating profits into operating cash.

 RIsks from the copper wiring segment where copper price volatility can influence margins as well as regulation around the segment.